Top 5 Bigfoot Theories: What Is Bigfoot Really?

 Is Sasquatch a Forest Spirit?

-What if this creature doesn’t exist in the natural world at all?
+Let's be sure to cover all the bases: What if this creature doesn’t exist in the natural world at all?

 Is it just luck and happenstance that the only people who ever see Bigfoot are totally unprepared to document the encounter?
-It’s an odd paradox that a creature so secretive that it has not even been properly documented by science seems to readily reveal itself to moving cars, hunters wearing orange camouflage and teenagers wandering along dirt roads.
-Of course, even in this age where everyone is carrying a smart phone with a camera attached nobody who claims to spot Bigfoot ever snaps a picture.
+It’s an odd paradox that a creature so secretive that it has not even been properly documented by science seems to readily reveal itself to moving cars, hunters wearing orange camouflage, and teenagers wandering along dirt roads.
+Of course, even in this age where everyone is carrying a smartphone with a camera attached nobody who claims to spot Bigfoot ever snaps a picture.

-Is it possible that Bigfoot is a forest spirit, a supernatural guardian of the Earth and the woodlands?
+Is it possible that Bigfoot is a forest spirit, a supernatural guardian of the Earth and woodlands?
 Might this be why witnesses report being mesmerized by encounters, and might this be why so few have the wherewithal to go for their cell-phone camera?

 Indeed, in some parts of North America, Native Americans regard Bigfoot as a supernatural being, and often a messenger of the natural world.
 This is similar to the way the indigenous peoples of Nepal and Tibet view the Yeti: as a spiritual entity.